huntforhomesaz/cleanout2closing-site/content/pages/service-out-of-state-owners.md

 We review this together and adjust based on your comfort level and legal guidance.

-### Step 4 â€“ Coordinate vendors and protect access
+### Step 4 — Coordinate vendors and protect access

 Once you are comfortable with the plan, I begin coordinating vendors.